Virtual Student Workshops

 Individuals or classes are invited to register.
 Teachers interested in registering a class of up to 35 students can do so.
 Multiple classes from the same school can register if there is a different teacher in charge of the registration for each class.

 Free.
-Advance registration required.
+Advance registration is required.
 Capacity is limited.

 Stay Connected: To learn about upcoming, free student workshops and other educational initiatives, join our mailing list.
 Be sure to check the box "Teacher & Student Programs" to be notified of future events.